-1. Expelle ed pupil's name:
+1. Expelled pupil's name:

 2. Age: Grade:

 3. Parent/legal guardian:

 4. Home address:

-5. Teleph one number (home):(work)
+5. Telephone number (home): (work)

-Name e, addres is and phone number of legal counsel or other designated representative of the appellant (if any):
+e, address and phone number of legal counsel or other designated representative appellant (if any):

-6.
+6. Name: CAADE

-SS:

-Phone :
+Address:SAVPLE

+Phone:

 7. Name of expelling school district:

-8. Date o f incident:
+8. Date of incident:

-espondent Board voted to expel:
+9. Date Respondent Board voted to expel:

-10 ounty Board's review of the Respondent district decision shall be limited to the following.
-See

-• ion Appeal Handbook for Parents for explanation.
-(Please check one or more, and describe in

-detail how each applies to your case.)
+10. The County Board's review of the Respondent district decision shall be limited to the following.
+See Expulsion Appeal Handbook for Parents for explanation.
+(Please check one or more, and describe in detail how each applies to your case.)

-a.
-Explain how the governing board acted without or in excess of its jurisdiction in expelling the pupil.
-(See Expulsion Appeal Handbook for Parents; Education Code § 48900, 48900.2, 48900.4, or 48915.
+A. Explain how the governing board acted without or in excess of its

-b.
-Explain how the pupil was not afforded a fair hearing before the district governing board.
-(See Expulsion Appeal Handbook for Parents; Education Code § 48919, 48922.)

-C. Explain how there was a prejudicial abuse of discretion by the district governing board in the hearing.
-(See Expulsion Appeal Handbook for Parents; Education Code § 48900, 48900.2, 48900.3, 48900.4, or 48915,48919, 48922.)
+A. Explain now the governing board acted without or in excess of its jurisdiction in expelling the pupil.
+(See Expulsion Appeal Handbook for Parents; Education Code § 48900, 48900.2, 48900.4, or 48915.)

-d.
-Explain if there is relevant evidence which, in the exercise of reasonable diligence, could not have been produced or which was improperly excluded at the hearing before the governing board.
-(See Expulsion Appeal Handbook for Parents; Education Code § 48919, 48922.)
+- B. Explain how the pupil was not afforded a fair hearing before the district governing board.
+(See Expulsion Appeal Handbook for Parents; Education Code § 48918, 48922.) - C. Explain how there was a prejudicial abuse of discretion by the district governing board in the hearing.
+(See Expulsion Appeal Handbook for Parents; Education Code § 48900, 48900.2, 48900.3, 48900.4, or 48915,48918, 48922.) - D. Explain if there is relevant evidence which, in the exercise of reasonable diligence, could not have been produced or which was improperly excluded at the hearing before the governing board.
+(See Expulsion Appeal Handbook for Parents; Education Code § 48918, 48922.)

-L. Expuls nother sheet of paper for additional comments, if necessary.
-Attach documentation, if any.) ion hearings are closed to the public unless you request a session open to the publicI am requesting an open (public) session.
+(Please use another sheet of paper for additional comments, if necessary.
+Attach documentation, if any.)